Don't Let Arthritis Spoil Your Sex Life

 Annette is realistic in her concerns.
 Although her RA can be controlled with medications, exercise, and rest, there may be days when sexual or physical activity will be more difficult for her.
 Many women with RA experienced a decreased desire for sex after its onset.
 Some women lost their full range of knee and hip movement, which prevented them from assuming familiar intercourse positions.
 Other women avoided intercourse because they felt the next day would leave them tired and in pain.

 (OA) have not been as extensively studied as RA, but many sex therapists report similar problems.
 Osteoarthritis, which breaks down joint cartilage, causes some of the same symptoms, such as pain and movement restriction, which may interfere with the joy of sex.

 Arthritis may change a person's sex life, but that change does not have to signify the end of pleasure.

 Part of learning to live with arthritis is being able to communicate with your partner.
 Changes you may have to make can open new doors in your relationship that you didn't know were closed.
-Both partners need to be open-minded and realize that some things you were doing before may not necessarily work anymore, but it doesn't mean there aren't other methods out there to be explored.
+Both partners need to be open-minded.
+Some things you were doing before may not necessarily work anymore, but it doesn't mean there aren't other methods out there to be explored.